-- The percentage of the financial product's portfolio compliant with the RBC Policy - The percentage of the financial product's portfolio covered by ESG analysis based on the ESG internal proprietary methodology - The weighted average ESG score of the financial product's portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus - The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The percentage of the direct investments and internal active funds compliant with the RBC Policy; - The percentage of the direct investments covered by ESG analysis based on the ESG internal proprietary methodology; - The percentage of the investment universe reduction of the direct investments due to exclusion of securities with low ESG score and/or sector exclusions as per the RBC Policy; - The percentage of the indirect investments which comply with either a selectivity approach (exclusion of at least 20% of the worst ESG-rated securities of the investment universe) or a rating upgrade approach (ESG score better than the investment universe from which at least 20% of the worst ESG-rated securities have been excluded); - The percentage of the financial product's portfolio invested in "sustainable investments" as defined in Article 2 (17) of the SFDR regulation.

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The objectives of the sustainable investments made by the financial product are to finance companies that contribute to environmental and/or social objectives through their products and services, as well as their sustainable practices.
+The objectives of the sustainable investments made by the financial product are to indirectly finance companies that contribute to environmental and/or social objectives through their products and services, as well as their sustainable practices.